davidtaylor6130/davidtaylor6130/README.md

 ## I'm a Graduate Computer Games Programmer, Gamer, and Cyclist
 * 🎯 2022 Targets
   * 📱 Release a Mobile Game
-  * 🚴 Cycle 100 miles in one ride.
+  * 🚴 Cycle 100 miles in one ride (Current best is 50.09 miles).
   * 🎮 Release Multiple assets for my company Taylor Made Code.
 * Fun fact: 🚵🏽 I'm currently planning and training to Cyle from "John O' groats" in scotland to "Lands End" in Cornwall (most northen point of the uk to the most southwestern point)